-The Viant Technology LLC Agreement also provides for mandatory exchanges under certain circumstances, including upon any transfer of membership units to a person other than in a qualified transfer (as defined therein).
+The Viant Technology LLC Agreement also provides for mandatory exchanges under certain circumstances, including upon any transfer of membership units to a person other than in a qualified transfer (as defined therein), in the case of violation of the transfer provisions of the LLC Agreement and if the number of units outstanding (other than those held by Viant Technology Inc.) is less than a minimum percentage.